-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal corridors (Floors 1 to 10) or the open deck Podium Level.
-You will have access through the fire doors to the stairwell enclosures.
-The Exit Signage will lead you to the exit routes via either the central stairwell or the stairwell at the right hand side of the building.
+Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal corridors or shared balcony escape route.
+You will have access through the fire doors to the stairwell enclosure.
+The Exit Signage will lead you to the exit route via the stairwell.

-Once on the Ground Floor move to a place of safety away from the building.
+Once on the Ground Floor, move through the exit doors and to a place of safety away from the building.